 One final thought to leave you with: you can become a CMO today and only ever have worked in the digital world.
 CMOs need the ammunition that being well-informed about all the levers that need to be pulled can provide – regardless of their own personal expertise.

-Simple’s intelligent marketing resource management platform empowers marketing teams to market smarter, faster and leaner to achieve more.
+Simple’s intelligent marketing operations platform empowers marketing teams to market smarter, faster and leaner to achieve more.
 Reach out to one of our consultants for more information.